Understanding Liability in Nursing Home Abuse Cases

-Our attorneys will pursue justice and fair compensation for your family
+Our attorney will pursue justice and fair compensation for your family

 If your loved one is a victim of nursing home abuse or neglect, you may not know where to turn.
 It's not always clear who is responsible for the abuse, let alone how to hold that person or company accountable.
 When witnesses have trouble recalling what happened and records are unclear or contradictory, it can be difficult to move forward.

-The nursing home abuse lawyers at Shuttlesworth Lasseter, LLC have extensive experience holding abusive nursing homes accountable in Birmingham and throughout Alabama.
+The nursing home abuse lawyer at Shuttlesworth Law Firm LLC has extensive experience holding abusive nursing homes accountable in Birmingham and throughout Alabama.
 We know how to find the evidence needed to build a strong case - and how to hold the responsible parties liable for the injuries they've caused.

 In most cases, the nursing home is liable.
 Here's why